gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-11-automating-the-most-annoying-aspects-of-blogging.md

 ---

 Back in 2021 I had a look around and decided to base this incarnation of my blog on an open-source [Jekyll](https://jekyllrb.com) theme called "[Type](https://github.com/ahmadajmi/type)", though I've changed and added so much it's quite some distance from the original as it stands today.
-Initially I blamed Jekyll for the poor performance, until I took a closer look.
+As I added blog posts the performance became much worse.
+Initially I blamed Jekyll for this, until I took a closer look.
 What I learned was that the blog theme did some things in sub-optimal ways, so over the course of 2024 I have corrected as many of them as I can.
 Build time dropped from ~12 seconds to ~1 second.

 My fixes and optimisations included:
 - Optimised SASS to compile once in plugin rather than header of every page (23 Feb)